Berkeley-CS195/sp23/content/about.md

 * Small-group discussions will be held on Monday develop commentary topics and assign students to commentaries.
+    - Monday 4 PM discussions will be held in 299 Cory.
+    - Monday 5 PM discussions will be held in 606 Soda.

 * Commentaries will be completed and shared with the class by Tuesday at 6PM.